tensorflow/swift-models/BenchmarksCore/README.md

 Let's walk through the process of adding a new String-typed setting:

-1. Add a type for command line flag in BenchmarkSettings.swift:
+1. Add a new setting to BenchmarkSettings.swift:

     a.
 Add a new setting type: